Queer Artists to Watch (and Collect!) Today

 Russell Boyle

-We met Russell earlier this year at his vintage furniture show space, RePOP, while we were on the hunt for a pair of Mid Mod armchairs.
+We met Russell at his vintage furniture show space, RePOP, while we were on the hunt for a pair of Mid Mod armchairs.
 Meanwhile, Russell was diligently drawing one of these faces for his Army of Lovers series, and we immediately fell in love with his work—so much so that we invited him to exhibit with us at Superfine NYC 2018.
 Now that first piece we saw him make hangs in Alex’s and my home, seductively licking its lips at us for all eternity.

 Serge Serum